vinnydiehl/project-grawlix/README.md

 # Project Grawlix

 Watch my progress on the implementation of these algorithms.
-Right now you can test the compilation status of this code by running the following in the ```src``` directory:
+Right now you can run this code by running the following in the ```src``` directory:

-    g++ -Wall MazeBase.cpp RecursiveBacktracker.cpp main.cpp -o /dev/null
+    mkdir -p bin && g++ -Wall MazeBase.cpp RecursiveBacktracker.cpp testapp.cpp -o bin/testapp && bin/testapp